Registries

 Advisory registries

 Advisory registries define informational vocabularies.
-Unlike extension keys, advisory registry values are not enforced at the schema level -- they provide standard terminology that implementations should use for interoperability.
+Unlike extension groups, advisory registry values are not enforced at the schema level: they provide standard terminology that implementations should use for interoperability.

 toolcall_op_types